 The gardens are beautifully kept, constantly preened and looked after, an abundance of trees; nature at its very best has been so carefully nurtured here.
-You could easily stroll the park around the 1.4 km2 (350 acres) park at the edge of the city center park for many hours or pass the time away in the most relaxing and rewarding way, with the incredible view of the large boating lake, full of fish at the opposite end of the boating lake you will see the massive monument of King Alfonso XII on horseback, the statue facing the park.
+You could easily stroll in the park around the 1.4 Km2 (350 acres) of pristine tranquility, within a park at the city center for many hours or pass the time away in the most relaxing and rewarding way, with the incredible view of the large boating lake, full of fish.
+At the opposite end of the boating lake you will see the massive monument of King Alfonso XII on horseback looking over the park.

 In 1505, at the time of Isabella I, the royal family had a retreat built.
 King Philip II (1556–1598), had the Retiro enlarged by his architect Juan Bautista de Toledo, and paths of trees were laid out.